Elizabeth-Warren/persist/README.md

 ### Creating a token

 Persist is available as a private npm package.
 To use Persist in your own project you will need an authentication token.
-If you are a member of the ewarren npm organization you can create your own.
+If you are a member of the @ewarren npm organization you can create your own.

 ```sh
 $ npm login